weecology/pydataweaver/README.md

 free to create a Github issue.
 Additionaly you are more than welcome to submit a pull request for a bug fix or additional feature.

-Please take a look at the [Code of Conduct](https://github.com/weecology/pydataweaver/blob/main/docs/code_of_conduct.rst) governing contributions to this project.
+Please take a look at the [Code of Conduct](https://github.com/weecology/pydataweaver/blob/main/docs/code_of_conduct.rst) governing contributions to this project

 Acknowledgments
 ---------------